zuozhenggh/learning-library/developer-library/microservices-with-converged-db/1-setup/setup.md

    All the resources that are created by the setup will be created in this compartment.
 This will allow you to quickly delete and cleanup afterwards.

 2. Change directory to the directory that you have created.
 The setup will fail if you do not complete this step.
-For exmaple:
+For example:

     ```
     <copy> cd grabdish